naziulhaque/Snutshell/README.rst

 **create_xlsx** function
 .. code-block:: python

-   from snutshell import create_xlsx list1 = [2, 3, 5, 7, 11]
+..from snutshell import create_xlsx
+..list1 = [2, 3, 5, 7, 11]
-   list2 = [1, 3, 5, 7, 9, 11, 13, 15]
+..list2 = [1, 3, 5, 7, 9, 11, 13, 15]
-   # we want to save the two lists into a xlsx file
+..# we want to save the two lists into a xlsx file
-   # For this, we have to create a dictionary
+..# For this, we have to create a dictionary
-   dict = {'primes' : list1, 'odds': list2}  # dictionary keys will be used as data title
+..dict = {'primes' : list1, 'odds': list2}  # dictionary keys will be used as data title
-   create_xlsx('filename.xlsx', dict)
+..create_xlsx('filename.xlsx', dict)
 .. image:: https://github.com/naziulhaque/Snutshell/blob/master/docs/s1.PNG

 .. code-block:: python
-   # you can also save 2d numpy arrays or nested list
+..# you can also save 2d numpy arrays or nested list
-   from snutshell import create_xlsx import numpy as np list1 = [['a', 'b', 'c'], ['apple', 'banana', 'cat']] list2 = np.array([[5,6], [7,8]])
+..from snutshell import create_xlsx
+..import numpy as np
+   list1 = [['a', 'b', 'c'], ['apple', 'banana', 'cat']] list2 = np.array([[5,6], [7,8]])
    dict = {'title1' : list1, 'title2': list2}